 - Studying issues related to lay ecclesial ministry and providing leadership resources for bishops and dioceses, colleges and universities, and the national associations responsible for the formation and utilization of lay ecclesial ministers.

-- Fostering the participation of young people in the life of the Church through leadership that sustains a comprehensive vision of youth ministry, with special emphasis on a proper understanding of marriage and family life, sexuality and the vocation to chastity and a life of discipleship founded on prayer, sacramental participation, and service to others.
+- Fostering the participation of young people in the life of the Church through leadership that sustains a comprehensive vision of youth and young adult ministries, with special emphasis on a proper understanding of marriage and family life, sexuality and the vocation to chastity and a life of discipleship founded on prayer, sacramental participation, and service to others.

-- Providing leadership and national direction, including consultation and resources, for dioceses and for national leadership networks in ministry with youth and young adults.
+- Providing leadership and national direction, including consultation and resources, for dioceses and for national leadership networks in ministries with youth and young adults.

 - Collaborating with those committees and offices of the Conference that bring the perspectives and concerns of other cultures and people with special pastoral needs.